Deer Island Waste Water Treatment Plant: Operation

 Wastewater from the 43 communities in the Boston area served by the MWRA reaches the plant through four tunnels.
-Three pump stations with a combined capacity of 1270 million gallons per day (mgd) lift the wastewater about 150 feet to primary treatment clarifiers that use gravity to remove about half of the pollutants.
+Three pump stations with a combined capacity of 1270,000,000 gal per day (mgd) lift the wastewater about 150 ft to primary treatment clarifiers that use gravity to remove about half of the pollutants.
 The next stage, secondary treatment, uses pure oxygen to activate microorganisms that consume organic matter.
-Deer Island cryogenically generates 130 to 220 tons of oxygen per day for this purpose.
-Sludge and scum from the primary and secondary treatment stages are thickened and fed to twelve 130 foot high egg-shaped digesters.
-Methane gas produced by the digestion process is burned to make steam which is fed to a turbine that generates about 3 megawatts of electricity and provides heat for the treatment processes and keeping buildings warm.
-(Additional on-site power began generation by two 600 kW wind turbines in 2009).
-Digested sludge is then sent across the harbor via a tunnel to a pelletizing plant at the Fore River Shipyard in Quincy.
-The output is sold as fertilizer and shipped to customers by rail and truck.
+Deer Island cryogenically extracts 130 to 220 tons of oxygen per day from the atmosphere for this purpose.